katewessels/right_in_tune/README.md

 ### Image Processing:
 - Created MFCC plots for all audio samples, saving each as an image
 - Restructured image files into class folders, each with 2,000 images, in order to balance classes
-- Used tensorflow "flow from directory" to get labeled MFCC image data, labeled by class, as a generator object
+- Used TensorFlow "flow from directory" to get labeled MFCC image data, labeled by class, as a generator object
 - Batch size: 32
 - Image size: (180, 180)
 - 3 'rbg' channels (ignored the images' fourth channel: opacity)